wikimedia/mediawiki-tools-cli/README.md

 - Complex sub commands will be split out into their own file.
 For example `docker_env.go`.
 - This is a recursive solution.

+### Updating included static files

+Static files are included in the binary using <https://github.com/bouk/staticfiles>

+You can install the staticfiles command with `go get bou.ke/staticfiles`

+In order to update files.go you can run `make internal/mwdd/files/files.go`

 ### Using a binary

 Make a binary by running `make install`